“Prolegomena: a preliminary discussion; introductory essay, as prefatory matter in a book; a prologue” — http://www.dictionary.com

 There is also much content in the holy books that is not representative.
 God cannot ever have been angry or jealous (human traits).
 In particular, as concerns the New Testament, the Atonement doctrine, presently a pillar of every Christian variation, cannot be true.
 God’s relation to his creatures cannot have changed, from his viewpoint, from before the death of Jesus on the cross to a time after that event.
 Our view of our relationship to God can and should change, but there has been no variation from God’s side.

 Professional theologians also are not referenced here.
 Why not?
-Because modern theology has lost its way, and become blind to these principles.
+Modern theology has lost its way, and become blind to these principles.
 For example, it has become more or less settled by philosophy that we, that is human beings, cannot make sense (do not have the necessary cognitive apparatus) of the idea that a God outside time could interact with the universe at a particular time and place if he so chooses.
-As a result, modern theologians, instead of accepting that the mechanism allowing such interaction is beyond our ken but that God knows the trick, instead take the hubristic view that if we cannot grasp such a thing it must be impossible and therefore God is not outside time and space, that God is not omnipotent, or if he is, he is not omniscient, and so on.
+As a result, modern theologians, instead of accepting that the mechanism of such interaction is beyond our ken but God knows the trick, take the absurd view that if we cannot grasp such a thing it must be impossible and therefore God is not outside time and space; God is not omnipotent, or if he is, he is not omniscient, and so on.
 Today, such nonsense (such a god could not possibly be God) is taken seriously by most theologians and philosophers of religion.
 All false teachers!

 These first principles enable distinctions to which modern theology is blind.
 For example, they allow us to distinguish between what is and what is not representative of God in the holy books that have come down to us through history; those that serve as the textual foundations of large religious institutions.
 First principles also let us distinguish between religion as such (the individual relationship to a personal God) and religious institutions like the Catholic Church (and all the other major religious institutions on Earth).